 One example of a solution that hits all these points — access, convenience and actionability — is at-home health screening kits (like Reperio’s), which make it easy for individuals to check cholesterol levels, weight, blood pressure, blood glucose levels and other metrics in just 30 minutes.

-Reperio addresses access by offering a cost-effective alternative to in-person screenings (that requires no transportation or taking paid or unpaid time off work).
+Reperio addresses access by offering an at-home alternative to in-person screenings (that requires no transportation or taking paid or unpaid time off work).
 In this way, Reperio’s solution is also convenient – which is a big bonus in today’s more scattered, partially remote/hybrid workforce.

 And it’s actionable.
 Reperio’s at-home health screening comes with an accompanying smartphone app that delivers results instantly, alerting individuals to health problems or potential risks (e.g., higher-than-normal blood-glucose levels or elevated blood pressure) and helps them to set goals and measure progress over time — while encouraging engagement.